Ulbora/Six910/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Six910&metric=alert_status)](https://sonarcloud.io/dashboard?id=Six910)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Ulbora/Six910)](https://goreportcard.com/report/github.com/Ulbora/Six910)

+### Project Status
+Six910 is currently a Release Candidate (RC) and currently running on multiple sites.

 ### The Speeding Fast Shopping Cart ECommerce System with Dependency Injection
 An open source Ecommerce platform server for building online shopping cart systems and will have a cryptocurrency payment module among others; it is written in golang.
 This project is the REST service backend.
 The UI project will including an admin panel and switchable templates.